eurusik/nx-mf-remote-loader-generator/README.md

 You can specify a custom remote loader project name using the `--remoteLoaderProject` option if your project uses a different name than the default `ngx-mf-remote-loader`.

+### Important Note About Remote Loader Project

+**IMPORTANT**: This generator looks for an Nx project named 'ngx-mf-remote-loader' in the workspace, not just the npm package.
+For this generator to work properly, you need to have the ngx-mf-remote-loader project in your Nx workspace.
+Simply installing the npm package is not sufficient as the generator needs to modify the project's source files.

+If you don't have the `ngx-mf-remote-loader` project in your workspace, the generator will skip the remote loader configuration with a warning message.

 ## How These Packages Work Together

 ### Architecture and Interaction